Egormity/Egormity/README.md

 <h4>
-  Why did I chose to be a Front-end devoloper?
-I love thinking but also love awesome designes and creating real things.
+  Why did I choose to be a Front-end developer?
+I love thinking, but I also love awesome designs and creating real things.
+Frontend combines these two aspects, so I can create various complex, gorgeous web-applications and share them with other people!
 </h4>